Scientific background

 History

-I was born in the San Francisco Bay Area and grew up in Upstate NY and Southern California.
 I received my A.B. in Physics in 1991 at the University of California, Berkeley, where I worked for Prof. Paul Richards on instrumentation for balloon-borne cosmic microwave background observations, and did an undergraduate thesis under Prof. Mahiko Suzuki on the theory of neutrino oscillations.
 I received my PhD in Physics in 1996 at the University of Chicago under the supervision of Prof. Emil Martinec, doing research on string theory and black holes.
-After postdoctoral positions at Harvard University and SLAC/Stanford University, working in string theory and inflationary cosmology, I began as faculty at Brandeis.
+I held postdoctoral positions at Harvard University, the Institute for Advanced Study, and SLAC/Stanford University, working in quantum field theory, string theory, particle physics, and cosmology.
+In 2022 I began as faculty at Brandeis where I have been ever since, including a stint as Physics Department Chair in 2018-2021.
+I currently serve on the Faculty Senate, representing the Division of Science.

-I begain working in physical oceanography during a sabbatical in 2018 at MIT’s department of Earth, Atmospheric, and Planetary Sciences, and was then interrupted by becoming Department chair.
-For the 2023-24 academic year, I was on leave as a Visiting Associate in the Environmental Sciences and Engineering Program at Caltech, courtesy of a Simons Foundation Pivot Fellowship, where I am embedding in Joern Callies’ Ocean Physics group.
+I begain working in physical oceanography during a sabbatical in 2018 at MIT’s department of Earth, Atmospheric, and Planetary Sciences.
+For the 2023-24 academic year, I was on leave as a Visiting Associate in the Environmental Sciences and Engineering Program at Caltech, courtesy of a Simons Foundation Pivot Fellowship, where I was embedded in Joern Callies’ Ocean Physics group.